I’m an NHS data analyst based in Inverness, Scotland.

 - Excel Dashboards / Advanced Excel

-- VBA, including custom functions and manipulating other Office software from within Excel
+- VBA, including custom functions and manipulating other MS Office software from within Excel

 In addition to visualisation with R and Excel, I have also experience of: